German submarine U-853: First patrol

 Three weeks of pursuit from 25 May until 17 June placed an enormous strain on U-853's crew.
 Twenty-three-year-old Oberleutnant zur See Helmut Frömsdorf took command of the boat on 18 June (his first command) and returned to Lorient in northwest France.
-Sommer and a large number of the crew was declared unfit for duty.
 On 10 July Sommer was formally relieved by Oberleutnant zur See Otto Wermuth.

 Second patrol

 The boat remained in port until 27 August.
 Decorated veteran Korvettenkapitän Günter Kuhnke, Commander of the 10th U-boat Flotilla, took command for her second patrol.

 U-853 operated this time in the Western Approaches off the British Isles, but in a period of seven weeks scored no successes.
 On completion she did not return to Lorient, but continued to Flensburg, Germany, arriving 14 October.

 Kuhnke assumed command of the 33rd U-boat Flotilla upon arriving at Flensburg.
 He relinquished command of U-853 back to Frömsdorf, who took the U-boat on her third and final patrol.
 Before departure U-853 was fitted with a Schnorchel, a retractable air intake and exhaust that allowed the ship to remain submerged while running her diesel engines.
 The Schnorchel reduced the need to spend dangerous periods on the surface recharging batteries.